Evaluating LLMs on Sequential API Call Through Automated Test Generation: Evaluation

 \textbf{Implementation.} The majority of {\ourmethod} is implemented in Python, with core functionalities comprising approximately 7,800 lines of code.
 All experiments are conducted on a server equipped with an AMD Ryzen Threadripper PRO 3955WX CPU (3.9GHz), 256GB of RAM, and four NVIDIA RTX A4000 GPUs, each with 16GB of VRAM.
 For the implementation of the multi-agent systems, we select \textit{GPT-4.1} for both the generator and evaluator agents.
 The maximum number of negotiation rounds between agents is set to three.

 \textbf{Benchmark Construction.} By leveraging {\ourmethod}, a new benchmark, {\ourbench}, is constructed to facilitate the evaluation of LLMs on sequential API calls.
 We first generate 60 programs for each of the three scenarios described in Section~\ref{section:approach:scenario}.
 For each program, we set the number of APIs in the trace to five.\footnote{When an if-else branch is present, the total number of API calls in the program (including both if and else branches) may exceed five.
 However, each individual execution trace, whether following the if or else branch, still contains five API calls. } This number corresponds to the total number of APIs in the Session Service and, based on our observations, represents a moderate level of complexity that is neither trivial nor overly challenging for LLMs.
+Using too many APIs risks out-of-memory errors during evaluation of locally deployed LLMs, while using too few limits the program's potential complexity.
 For the insertion of control flow, we randomly select a point in each program to introduce an if-else branch; a \textit{do not insert} option is also provided to accommodate programs with a single, linear trace.
 This approach is designed to maximize the diversity of the generated programs.

 To further ensure the quality of the generated test cases, three authors manually reviewed all 180 (program, instruction) pairs and filtered out those deemed inadequate.
 These unqualified cases may include descriptions that were ambiguous, unnatural, or the translation agent inadvertently assigned initialization values within the instructions rather than merely defining them.
 In total, 7 cases from Session Service, 12 cases from Tensor Operation, and 8 cases from ElevenLabs MCP were filtered out.
 We then randomly sampled 40 cases from each remaining scenario, resulting in a total of 120 test cases for subsequent experiments.